tofumatt/strongly-typed/_posts/2014-08-15-time-to-get-hacking.md

 ## Try Using Rec Room for Your Next Web App

 You can try out [Rec Room on Github][].
 Right now some docs and tools are still being abstracted and built, but you can start building apps today using it and filing bugs for missing features.
 We'd really love it if you could give it a try and let us know what's missing.
-Together we can build a cohesive and polished solution to the all-too-common question: "How do I build a web app?"
+Together we can build a cohesive and polished solution to the all-too-common question: "How do I build a mobile web app?"

 [Rec Room on Github]: https://github.com/mozilla/recroom